zenoss/twill/README.txt

    code 200
    find testpass

 twill commands can also be used directly from Python.

 The primary use for twill is to do automated testing of Web applications via a straightforward declarative language.
-In addition to basic Web crawling, I wanted to be able to extend the language via Python, and I also wanted to be able to record things with maxq_.
-Hence, twill.
+However, it also provides a friendly, programmable interface for interacting with Web sites.

 twill was originally based on Cory Dodt's "Python Browser Poseur", a.k.a.
 PBP_.
 It has diverged quite a bit since then.